-306 Beacon was designed by architect Charles K. Kirby and built ca. 1871, one of two contiguous houses (304-306 Beacon) designed as a symmetrical pair.
+306 Beacon was designed by and built for architect and building contractor Charles K. Kirby in 1871-1872, one of two contiguous houses (304-306 Beacon) designed as a symmetrical pair.

 On April 15, 1872, 306 Beacon was purchased from Charles Kirby by Laura Elizabeth (Little) Nourse, the wife of Benjamin Franklin Nourse, a cotton buyer.
 They previously lived at 9 Beacon.